metabrainz/bookbrainz-user-guide/docs/style/entities/author.md

           (links an author to a work they've previously been attributed to writing)<br>
            this is used for mostly historical works, where new research finds that so and such author was not actually the one who wrote it (add [example])
     * worked on<br>
-        (links an author to a work they have worked on in some miscellaneous way)
+        (links an Author to a work they have worked on in some miscellaneous way)
         * adapted<br>
           (links an author to a work they have adapted [see Wikipedia for more information about adaptions](https://en.wikipedia.org/wiki/Adaptation_(arts)))<br>
            note you should also add a work-work "adaptation of" link between the Original Work and the Adapted Work [see the work-entity page relevant section]()